Hayabusa2: Sample return

 Any volatile substances will be collected before the sealed containers are opened.
 The samples will be curated and analyzed at JAXA's Extraterrestrial Sample Curation Center, where international scientists can request a small portion of the samples.
 The spacecraft brought back a capsule containing carbon-rich asteroid fragments that scientists believe could provide clues about the ancient delivery of water and organic molecules to Earth.

-JAXA is sharing a portion of these samples with NASA, and in exchange, NASA will provide JAXA a percentage of a sample of asteroid Bennu, when the agency's OSIRIS-REx spacecraft returns to Earth from the space rock in 2023.
+JAXA is sharing a portion of these samples with NASA.
+In exchange, NASA will provide JAXA a percentage of a sample of asteroid Bennu, when the agency's OSIRIS-REx spacecraft returned to Earth from the space rock on 24 September 2023.

-NASA received 23 millimeter-sized grains and 4 containers of even finer material from Ryugu—10 percent of the total collected – from JAXA on 30 November 2019.
+A November 2024 study published in Meteoritics & Planetary Science examined a sample returned from the asteroid Ryugu by the Hayabusa2 mission.
+Despite stringent contamination control measures, terrestrial microorganisms rapidly colonized the sample.
+Researchers concluded that the observed microbial growth originated from Earthly contamination during sample preparation rather than being indigenous to the asteroid.
+This finding underscores the difficulty of preventing microbial contamination, even in highly controlled laboratory environments.